demlabs-cellframe/cellframe-sdk/docs/utxo/UTXO_BLOCKING_EXAMPLES.md

 ⚠️ **CRITICAL SECURITY RESTRICTIONS:**

 1. **Must be signed by token owner** - Requires valid signature from token's `auth_pkeys`
-2. **Minimum signature threshold** - Must meet `auth_signs_valid` requirement
+2. **Minimum signature threshold** - Must meet `auth_signs_valid` requirement:
+   - Wallet signature counts as 1
+   - Additional signatures from `-certs` parameter
+   - Total signatures must be >= `auth_signs_valid`
+   - If insufficient, transaction stays in mempool for additional signatures
 3. **Network fee address ONLY** - Can **ONLY** send funds to network fee address (`net->pub.fee_addr`), NOT to `tx_recv_allow` list
 4. **Can be disabled** - Token can set `UTXO_ARBITRAGE_TX_DISABLED` flag to permanently disable arbitrage
+5. **Distributed signing support** - Use `tx_sign` command to add signatures from different nodes

-🔒 **Why only network fee address?** This prevents token owners from adding their own addresses to `tx_recv_allow` and stealing funds via arbitrage.
-The network fee address is controlled by network operators, not token owners, providing additional security layer.
+🔒 **Why only network fee address?** This prevents token owners from adding their own addresses to `tx_recv_allow` and misusing arbitrage.
+The network fee address is controlled by network operators, not by individual token owners.

 ### Usage